 - Completion of at least 12 units of upper-division CSE courses at UCSD.

-To apply for admission to the CSE Honors Program, students must submit a formal application that includes the following information:
+To apply for admission to the CSE Honors Program, students must submit a CSE Honors Program Application (pdf) that includes the following information:

 - Name of CSE faculty advisor sponsoring the project.